hammzj/cypress-load-balancer/README.md

   longest runtime, and compare other runners to stay under or near that limit.
 * `round-robin`: Basic "round-robin" approach.
 * `file-name`: This runs a generic sorting method to get file paths listed alphabetically by file name, and then divided amongst each runner.
+File names are treated case-insensitively.
 The load balancing file is not used here.
 Instead, this algorithm is for setting a consistent experience with the same test files, when automatic balancing is not preferred.